Other Issues We're Working On

 How Does the Improper Disposal of Pharmaceuticals Contribute to this Problem?

 Currently there are few safe ways to dispose of unused pharmaceuticals.
 When the expiration date of a medication has passed or they are no longer needed, most consumers either flush pharmaceuticals down the drain or toss them in the trash.
 Neither method is desirable.
 Pharmaceuticals disposed of through the sewer system are generally not removed by waste treatment facilities and thus are able to enter our watersheds.
 Pharmaceuticals disposed of in landfills can seep into the surrounding watertable in much the same way that other hazardous wastes do, such as heavy metals.
 Despite the fact that the body of evidence on the harm of pharmaceutical compounds has raised alarm in many policy circles, including at the White House's Office of National Drug Control Policy, there is as yet no consistent message on the proper method of disposal of pharmaceutical waste.

 How Would a Pharmacy Take Back Model of Unused Drugs Help?

 The Office of National Drug Control Policy has highlighted pharmaceutical take back centers as the best way to dispose of unused pharmaceuticals.
 However, before the passage of SB 966 (Simitian), significant regulatory hurdles existed that prevented such centers from being implemented on a state-wide level.
-SB 966 (Simitian) will tackle the problem of pharmaceutical pollution by directing CalRecycle, the Department of Toxic Substances Control, and other state agencies to development model takeback programs of pharmaceuticals that may be implemented by local governments, retailers and other organizations.
+SB 966 (Simitian) directs CalRecycle, the Department of Toxic Substances Control, and other state agencies to development model takeback programs of pharmaceuticals that may be implemented by local governments, retailers and other organizations.

 CAW Recycling News